JingweiDai/JingweiDai.github.io/index.md

 Working Paper:

-1. Online-Offline Price Difference and Consumer Fairness Concerns: A Natural Experiment on the Food Delivery Platform, with Hui Li
+1. Online-Offline Price Difference and Price Fairness Concerns: A Natural Experiment on the Food Delivery Platform, with Hui Li